-This is the total fee payable to Wildlife in Pixels and can only be paid in CASH Norwegian Kroner.
+\ This is the total fee payable to Wildlife in Pixels and can only be paid in CASH Norwegian Kroner.
 No other currency, money orders, cheques or credit cards will be accepted in either part or full payment.

-Sterling Price: At the time of publication the sterling price of this tour was £2498 based on an exchange rate of 11.81NKR.
+Sterling Price: At the time of publication the sterling price of this tour was £2660 but this is subject to change due to exchange rate fluctuation.